panCtrlV/bigDataStat-book/chapter_3/virtual_machine_cluster.md

 Are you sure you want to continue connecting (yes/no)?
 ```

 Simply type `yes` to confirm that you want to proceed and then type the password for your Ubuntu account, i.e. `password`.
+Now, you are in the Ubuntu VM "fe1".

 #### 1.3.5.
 Installing Useful Softwares